Aérospatiale SA 330 Puma: Development

 The SA 330 Puma was originally developed by Sud Aviation to meet a requirement of the French Army for a medium-sized all-weather helicopter capable of carrying up to 20 soldiers as well as various cargo-carrying duties.
-The choice was made to develop a completely new design for the helicopter, work began in 1963 with backing from the French government.
+The choice was made to develop a new design for the helicopter, work began in 1963 with backing from the French government.
 The first of two Puma prototypes flew on 15 April 1965; six further pre-production models were also built, the last of which flew on 30 July 1968.
+During testing, one SA 330 was fitted with a large Fenestron; however, it was concluded that there were practical limits to how large a helicopter such a configuration would be suited to, and production examples of the Puma retained a conventional tail rotor instead.
 The first production SA 330 Puma flew in September 1968, with deliveries to the French Army starting in early 1969.

 In 1967, the Puma was selected by the Royal Air Force (RAF), who were impressed by the Puma's performance.
 It was given the designation Puma HC Mk 1.
 A significant joint manufacturing agreement was signed between Aerospatiale and Westland Helicopters of the UK.
 The close collaboration between the French and British firms would lead to purchases of Aérospatiale Gazelle by the UK and the Westland Lynx by France.
 Under this agreement, Westland manufactured a range of components and performed the assembly of Pumas ordered by the RAF.